Kunanta0/SquareSolver/README.md

 ## Instalation

 1. Clone repository:
-  enter in command line: git clone <link to repository>
+  enter in command line: git clone https://github.com/Kunanta0/SquareSolver.git
 2. Open **c++** compilator:
   use path in command line to the folder with compilator